andykimpe1/andykimpe1.github.io/README.md

 for kodi recommend configuration

-install lastet build kodi 22 build 20251022 or +
+install latest build kodi 22 build 20251022 or +

 add the extention config url